 Pro Tips

-- Making a half size recipe is discussed in the recipe post.
+- Making a half-size recipe is discussed in the full post.

-- We don’t eat mushrooms in our house due to food allergies.
-If you want mushrooms, cook them along with the celery and use cream of mushroom soup.
+- If you want mushrooms, cook them with the celery and use cream of mushroom soup.

-- Make-ahead instructions are in the recipe post.
+- Make-ahead and storage instructions are detailed in the recipe post.

 Your Own Private Notes